SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 Field filtering
 ^^^^^^^^^^^^^^^^^

-The present version of :program:`Smilei` provides one method for field filtering, which parameters are controlled in the following block::
+The present version of :program:`Smilei` provides a method for field filtering (at the moment, only the :ref:`Friedman electric field time-filter <EfieldFilter>` is available) which parameters are controlled in the following block::

   FieldFilter(